pseudonym117/Riot-Watcher/README.rst

 ~~~~~~~~~~~~

 No more python 2 support.
 Finally.
 If you need support for python 2, please use v2.7.1.
+Also Python 3.5 is no longer supported.
+Please use 3.6 or newer.

 Removed long-deprecated classes.